TheMonk2121/ai-dev-tasks/400_guides/400_cursor-context-engineering-guide.md

 ### **1. Be Specific**

-- **Avoid**: Vague requests like "help me with authentication"
+- **Avoid**: Vague requests like “help me with authentication”
-- **Use**: Specific requests like "implement JWT middleware with rate limiting"
+- **Use**: Specific requests like “implement JWT middleware with rate limiting”

 ### **2. Provide Context**